OctopusDeploy/docs/src/pages/docs/octopus-rest-api/calamari.md

 };
 ```

-Calamari is open-source and published under the Apache license.
-You can find the source code [here](https://github.com/OctopusDeploy/Calamari).
+Calamari is published under the Apache license, you can find the source code [here](https://github.com/OctopusDeploy/Calamari).